Contralateral brain: Theories

 According to current understanding, the contralateral organization is due to an axial twist (explained below).
 A number of other explanations have been published, the most popular of which is the visual map theory (explained below).
 A short review of existing hypotheses is given by reference.
 A popular-science video explains these theories in brief.

-Whereas the Visual Map Theory and the Axial Twist Theory have been formulated in detail and can be regarded as scientific theories, further hypotheses tend to explain specific aspect; they propose that: a geometrical mapping argument, a coincidence of parcellation, or optical inversion on the retina of the eye, might explain the contralateral organization.
+The Visual Map Theory and the Axial Twist Theory have been formulated in detail and can be regarded as scientific theories, and are explained in detail below.

+Other hypotheses tend to explain specific aspects of the phenomenon.
+One proposes that crossing generally provides better geometrical mapping.
+According to another view, the crossing is a coincidence that has been conserved by parcellation.
+A third hypothesis proposes that the crossing results directly from optical inversion on the retina of the eye.